Frequently Asked Questions

 It's also very normal to feel ashamed or embarrassed about things which have happened in your past.
 Thankfully, therapists, in general, are already well-acquainted with a wide variety of problems and burdens that people often carry.
 You can have confidence in knowing that for whatever issues or problems you may have, I have probably seen or dealt with it (or something very similar to it) before.
 I also have the skills to fit my approach specifically to your individual needs, rather than taking a "cookie-cutter approach" to your treatment.

 Professionally, therapists abide by strict codes of conduct and professional ethics that are both well-established, and tied directly to their licensure.
 This includes a very strict focus on protecting patient confidentiality, and doing all we can to serve the health, emotional well-being, and dignity of our clients.
-I have no desire to judge my clients; Only a desire to help them address their issues, and provide a caring, supportive framework that helps them become be the best person they can be.
+I have no desire to judge my clients; As a therapist, my only a desire to help them address their issues, and provide a caring, supportive framework that helps them become be the best person they can be.

 I Have Never Seen A Therapist Before, Let Alone An EMDR Therapist.
 What's It Like?